 The first one of the IELTS speaking questions is the easiest and is designed to help the student begin speaking in a natural and relaxed way.

 During the first part of the interview, the examiner will ask you about topics that are familiar to you, such as your family, your hometown or your hobbies.

 So, the first part of the speaking test is a basic chat between you and the examiner.

 You will need to ask and answer questions.
 It will be your responsibility to help keep the conversation going.

 The first part of the interview is usually four or five minutes long.

-Speaking Part 2 – Information
+IELTS Speaking Test Part 2 – Information

-In the second part of the test, you will have an in-depth talk on a topic that is more complex, but still familiar to you.
+In the second part of the speaking test, you will have an in-depth talk on a topic that is more complex, but still familiar to you.